adityaramesh/io_benchmark/README.md

   `data` directory.
 These files are used to perform the benchmarks.
   - The `tools/test_read.sh` and `tools/test_write.sh` scripts perform the
   reading and writing benchmarks, respectively.
+  - The read benchmark **must** be run as root!
+This is because the benchmark repeatedly drops the page cache to obtain accurate results.
+Do **not** run this benchmark on a server that is doing anything important!
   - I did not create a script to run the copy benchmark.
 Based on existing results, it is clear that the fastest way to copy a file on OS X is `copy_mmap`, and `splice_preallocate_fadvise` or